Construction Update

 Upgrade works will ensure that the Mill Park lakes and wetlands function effectively and provide high quality stormwater treatment.

-- The wetland levels will be adjusted to create a healthy environment for plants to thrive.
+• The wetland levels are being adjusted to create a healthy environment for plants to thrive.

 What do the works involve?